surya1701/RL-PointNav-project/index.md

 **Training Details:**
 - Epsilon-greedy exploration
 - Experience replay buffer
-- Target network updates
+- Target network updates for off-policy training
 - Optimized via MSE loss between predicted and target Q-values

 **Observations:**
+- Struggles with sparse/delayed rewards common in PointNav
-- Learns to move toward goals in most scenes
-- Occasional instability in training (spikes in reward plot)
+- Learns to move toward goals in most scenes with occasional instability in training (spikes in reward plot)
-- Benefits significantly from well-shaped reward function
+- Benefits significantly from well-shaped reward function but could also be impacted by gaps in our reward fn
+- Not ideal for high-dimenstional Delayed rewards could hurt Q-value propagation
+- Relies on experience replay which can break temporal correlations important in navigation

 **Visual Aid:**
 🧠 *[Placeholder: DQN architecture diagram]*